soundtrackyourbrand/docs/sdk/index.md

 The application built is to be approved by Soundtrack and shall at all times adhere to the certification criterias (see: Certification).

 ## Release management
-This section describes the release management of the splayer shared library.
-Not the SDK itself.
-New SDK versions will be communicated when available and backwards compatibility will be kept as long as possible.
+This section describes the release management of the player library that we send out once a month.
+Not the SDK itself with updated API, which will be communicated when available and backwards compatibility will be kept as long as possible.

 ### Release SDK player software